 - Master Prime Factorization: A solid understanding of prime factorization is crucial for finding the LCM efficiently, especially for larger numbers.

 - Prime factorization involves breaking down a number into its prime factors, which are prime numbers that multiply together to give the original number.
-For example, the prime factorization of 12 is 2 x 2 x 3.
+Take this: the prime factorization of 12 is 2 x 2 x 3.
 Knowing how to do this quickly and accurately will save you time and reduce errors when calculating the LCM.

 - Practice with various numbers to become proficient.
 Use tools like factor trees to visualize the prime factors.
 This skill not only helps with finding the LCM but also improves your overall number sense.